cwebbtw/mewbase/docs/introduction.md

 Data can be retrieved from a Binder using the Mewbase API, or or through a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that Mewbase is able to expose.

 Mewbase provides an Event Sink abstraction allowing applications to produce events.

+# Summary

+Accepting fine grain events as input to a system provides flexibility and business value.
+Mewbase provides a toolkit that allows you to accept this kind of input, but build applications from their aggregations.
+This makes the applications easier to reason about and maintain.

+Mewbase:
+* has abstractions for sending and receiving events
+* provides an engine for processing them into aggregations.
+* has abstractions for persistance and exposure of these aggregations